hadley/adv-r/Rcpp.md

 The C++ version is similar, but:

-* To find the length of the vector, we use the `length()` method, which returns an integer.
+* To find the length of the vector, we use the `size()` method, which returns an integer.
 Again, whenever we create a new variable we have to tell C++ what type of object it will hold.
 An `int` is a scalar integer, but we could have used `double` for a scalar numeric, `bool` for a scalar logical, or a `std::string` for a scalar character vector.

-* The `for` statement has a different syntax: `for(intialise; condition; increase)`.
+* The `for` statement has a different syntax: `for(intialisation; condition; increase)`.
 The initialise component creates a new variable called `i` and sets it equal to 0.
-The condition is checked in each iteration of the loop: the loop is completed when it becomes false.
-The increase statement is run after each loop iteration (but before the condition is checked).
+The condition is checked in each iteration of the loop: the loop is continues while it's `true`.
+The increase statement is run after each loop iteration, but before the condition is checked.
 Here we use the special prefix operator `++` which increases the value of `i` by 1.

 * Vectors in C++ start at 0.
 I'll say this again because it's so important: VECTORS IN C++ START AT 0!
 Forgetting that is probably the most common source of bugs when converting R functions to C++.

 * We can't use `<-` (or `->`) for assignment, but instead use `=`.

-* We can take advantage of the in-place modification operator `total += x[i]` which is equivalent to `total = total + x[i]`.
+* We can take advantage of the in-place modification operators: `total += x[i]` is equivalent to `total = total + x[i]`.
 Similar in-place operators are `-=`, `*=` and `/=`.

-This is a good example of where C++ is much more efficient than the R equivalent: our `sum2` function is competitive with the built-in (and highly optimised) `sum` function, while `sum1` is several orders of magnitude slower.
+This is a good example of where C++ is much more efficient than the R equivalent.
+As shown by the following microbenchmark, our `sum2` function is competitive with the built-in (and highly optimised) `sum` function, while `sum1` is several orders of magnitude slower.

     library(microbenchmark)
     x <- runif(1e3)